-A rider showing in a class for which $\frac{1}{2}$ they are ineligible shall forfeit any points, ribbons and trophies won in such class.
-See Rule 3401F & 7302-F.
+A rider showing in a class for which s/he is ineligible shall forfeit any points, ribbons and trophies won in such class.
+See Rule 3502-E&7302-F.

-1400 Disabled Riders
+1400 Handicapped Riders

-Persons qualified for individual membership in the Association but who have a disability as defined herein may be permitted to compete under the terms and conditions set forth as follows:
+Persons qualified for individual membership in the Association but who have a handicap as defined herein may be permitted to compete under the terms and conditions set forth as follows: